Model of hierarchical complexity: Vertical complexity

+A task of order n is composed of 2 or more tasks of order n-1, which in turn are composed of 2 or more tasks of order n-2, etc.

 To illustrate how lower actions get organized into more hierarchically complex actions, let us turn to a simple example.
 Completing the entire operation 3 × (4 + 1) constitutes a task requiring the distributive act.
 That act non-arbitrarily orders adding and multiplying to coordinate them.
 The distributive act is therefore one order more hierarchically complex than the acts of adding and multiplying alone; it indicates the singular proper sequence of the simpler actions.
 Although simply adding results in the same answer, people who can do both display a greater freedom of mental functioning.
 Additional layers of abstraction can be applied.
 Thus, the order of complexity of the task is determined through analyzing the demands of each task by breaking it down into its constituent parts.

 The hierarchical complexity of a task refers to the number of concatenation operations it contains, that is, the number of recursions that the coordinating actions must perform.
 An order-three task has three concatenation operations.
-A task of order three operates on one or more tasks of vertical order two and a task of order two operates on one or more tasks of vertical order one (the simplest tasks).
+A task of order three operates on one or more tasks of vertical order two, and a task of order two operates on one or more tasks of vertical order one (the simplest tasks).